filamentgroup/SocialCount/README.md

 The archive also contains the **optional** PHP service files for the AJAX request to retrieve the share counts (requires PHP 5 with curl).
 To enable this feature for your widget, use `<ul class="socialcount" data-counts="true">`.

+Vk.com examples work only on localhost.com because it depends on the domain. (you can create this alias for localhost in your hosts file).
+You'll need to add `data-vp-api="YOUR_SITE_API_ID"` to ul for vk.com likes to work.

 ### Download [socialcount.zip][zipfile]

 [zipfile]: https://raw.github.com/filamentgroup/SocialCount/master/dist/socialcount.zip